discordjs/guide/guide/additional-info/rest-api.md

 1. Your application sends a `GET` request to random.cat.
 2. random.cat sees the request and gets a random file url from their database.
-3. random.cat then sends that file's URL as a JSON object that contains a link to the image.
+3. random.cat then sends that file's URL as a JSON object in a stringified form that contains a link to the image.
-4. undici receives the response and you parse it with `getJSONResponse()`.
+4. undici receives the response and you parse the body to a JSON object.
 5. Your application then attaches the image and sends it in Discord.

 ### Urban Dictionary